The 10 Best Sports Bars In Sydney To Watch The Paris Olympics 2024 With The Biggest Screens & Bevvies

 (Image: Cheers Bar)

 Cheers is considered one of the best sports bars in Sydney and it’s open 24 hours a day.
 Perfect for those early morning Olympic events!
 It also has an extensive food and drink menu so you can really settle in and get comfy.
-You can find its Paris Olympics 2024 schedule here.
+You can find its Olympic Games schedule here.

 Address: 561 George St, Sydney NSW 2000